slipstream/SlipStreamDocumentation/documentation/developer_guide/SlipStream_API.md

 complete REST API.
 The service's web interface directly uses the underlying SlipStream API.

-The [complete API documentation][api] of the SlipStream API is available from a separate server.
+If you're a developer interested only in using the SlipStream API, then you can find the [complete API documentation][api] on a different server.

 [api]: http://ssapi.sixsq.com